phishai/phish-ai-api/README.rst

 Privacy Policy
 ------------
-The full privacy policy is [here](https://www.phish.ai/phish-ai-privacy-policy/).
+The full privacy policy is at: https://www.phish.ai/phish-ai-privacy-policy/.
 By using the Public API you agree to our Privacy Policy and allow us to share your submission with the security community.
 If you want a Private API Key please contact us at info@phish.ai.

 Useful resources
 ------------